komsan-k/977-220/fpga-2026/README.md

 Students will be able to:

+* Understand FPGA architecture
 * Design digital systems using Verilog/SystemVerilog
 * Simulate FPGA circuits
 * Implement FPGA systems on Nexys A7
 * Build hierarchical FPGA architectures
 * Use Vivado IP Integrator
-* Understand basic FPGA AI acceleration concepts
+* Understand basic AI acceleration concepts on FPGA

 ---